YamanAburaneh/Robot-Drive-Kinematics-Simulation/Readme.txt

-# Autonomous Robotics Assignment 2
-# Yaman H.S.
-Aburaneh - 1720907
+# Python Simulation for Rear Wheel Drive Ackermann Steering Robot and Differential Drive Robot

-Rear Wheel Drive Ackermann Steering Robot Simulation
+# Rear Wheel Drive Ackermann Steering Robot Simulation
 - This folder contains two files:
   1) The first one is the main code for the first assignment task (Ackermann_Steering_Robot_Main.py)
   2) The second one is fully controlable Ackermann Steering simulation (Ackermann_Steering_Robot_Control.py)